Save a Cow

 of 'Save a Cow' can be traced back to a fateful night in 2012.
 Two individuals, bearing witness to a hit-and-run involving a calf, were moved to action.
 Despite losing the calf, their determination gave rise to a nationwide movement dedicated to the welfare of cows, ensuring that countless others like it receive the care and support they deserve.

-Volunteers at Dhyan Foundation undertake the noble task of caring for nearly 50,000 stray, abandoned, sick, injured, orphaned, and rescued cows and bulls across the country through various initiatives:
+Volunteers at Dhyan Foundation undertake the noble task of caring for over 50,000 stray, abandoned, sick, injured, orphaned, and rescued cows and bulls across the country through various initiatives:

-• Plastic Removal Surgeries and Care: Stray bovines often ingest plastic, which can become trapped in their stomachs, leading to severe health complications.
+Plastic Removal Surgeries and Care: Stray bovines often ingest plastic that can get trapped in their stomachs, leading to severe health complications.
 Dhyan Foundation provides lifesaving surgeries and care to alleviate their suffering and ensure rehabilitation.

-• Prosthetic Limb Replacements: Rehabilitation of accident and trauma-stricken cattle is a top priority for Dhyan Foundation.
-Through personal care, massages, sling lifting machines, and prosthetic limb replacements, they endeavour to restore mobility and improve the quality of life for these animals.
+Prosthetic Limb Replacements: Rehabilitation of accident and trauma-stricken cattle is a top priority for Dhyan Foundation.
+Through personal care, massages, sling lifting machines, and prosthetic limb replacements, they endeavour to restore mobility and improve the quality of life for these gauvansh.

-• Reflective Belts for Cows: Dhyan Foundation distributes over 15,000 Reflective Neck Belts to enhance the visibility of stray cows and calves during the night, thereby reducing the risk of accidents on roads and safeguarding the welfare of these animals.
+Reflective Collar Belts for Cows: Dhyan Foundation has distributed over 15,000 Reflective Collar Belts to enhance the visibility of stray cows and calves during the night, thereby reducing the risk of accidents on roads and safeguarding the welfare of these gauvansh.

 Our Work For The BSF